 Robo-Advisors use computer algorithms to determine how to create a portfolio for each investor.
-The lack of human interaction has one major advantage which is drastically reduced cost.
+The lack of human interaction has one significant advantage which is drastically reduced cost.
 Betterment has fees as low as 0.15% which is substantially lower than traditional advisory services.
-The lower fees and less intimidating approach has led to impressive growth.
+The more moderate fees and less intimidating approach has led to impressive growth.
 Betterment has over $2.5 Billion under management other Robo advisory firms have seen similar success.
-Even traditional firms like Charles Schwab and Fidelity have their own version of Robo Advisory services.
+Even traditional firms like Charles Schwab and Fidelity have their version of Robo Advisory services.

 It looks as if Robo-advisors are here to stay.
 It will be of particular interest as for how regulators move forward.
 It might be that there will be a new classification of advisor and new guidelines to make sure that investors best interest is being adhered to.